 The methodology that produced the zero-cost resolution in this case study is repeatable.
 Any enterprise facing an Oracle Java audit can apply the same structured approach.

 This framework — assessment, remediation, entitlement discovery, and strategic negotiation — has produced consistent results across Redress Compliance's Java audit defence engagements.
-While not every case results in a zero-cost resolution (the specific outcome depends on the client's actual Java estate and entitlement position), the methodology consistently achieves 60–100% reductions from Oracle's initial claims.
+While not every case results in a zero-cost resolution (the specific outcome depends on the client's actual Java estate and entitlement position), the methodology consistently achieves 60 to 100% reductions from Oracle's initial claims.

-For organisations facing Oracle Java audits, conducting proactive compliance assessments, or managing Java licensing as part of broader Oracle contract strategies, Redress Compliance provides independent advisory with deep expertise in Oracle's Java licensing mechanics, audit defence methodology, and negotiation tactics.
-Our Java practice has eliminated millions in Oracle Java claims for manufacturing, financial services, healthcare, technology, and retail enterprises worldwide.
+🛡️ Facing an Oracle Java audit?
+Redress Compliance provides independent advisory with deep expertise in Oracle's Java licensing mechanics, audit defence methodology, and negotiation tactics.
+Our Java practice has eliminated millions in Oracle Java claims worldwide.

 Approximately 8 weeks from engagement to resolution.
 The assessment and remediation phases ran in parallel (weeks 1–6), with the entitlement analysis and negotiation overlapping in weeks 4–8.
 The key to the compressed timeline was starting remediation immediately rather than waiting for the assessment to complete.